ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 ```

-After we chose our final algorithm, we have tried a few different value of 'k'.
+After we chose our final algorithm, we have tried a few different value of `k`.
-k value equals to 6 gives the best evaluation metrics  hence the top 8 features
+`k` value equals to 6 gives the best evaluation metrics  hence the top 6
-were included in our final model.
+features  were included in our final model.

 ### Feature Scaling